 Has your company just faced a round of layoffs?
 Is it contracting or facing especially tough challenges or had a recent setback?
 This is not the best backdrop for requesting a raise.
 Wait three to six months to see how the tenor of the organization feels before you queue up your case.

 As with the rule above, use your emotional quotient before you begin any conversation about raises.
 If your manager just lost her beloved dog or got out of the hospital, think about delaying your conversation.
 Wait until she can fully focus on you and what you’re saying.

 Salary.com and SalaryExpert.com are good go-to sites (they do charge a fee for detailed comparisons).
-Know, too, that an average annual salary raise is about three percent.2 That doesn’t mean you shouldn’t ask for more, but it does give a sense of perspective.
+Know, too, that an average annual salary raise is about three to five percent.
+That doesn’t mean you shouldn’t ask for more, but it does give a sense of perspective.

 Document your successes (without being overly detailed) to make your case.
 Many employees find it easiest to keep a running list of accomplishments throughout the year and then focus on highlights.
-More and more companies are moving to performance-based raises, according to the Wall Street Journal.3 That makes it harder to expect a raise as a matter of course, and means you need to think through how you add value (monetary and otherwise) to your employer.
+If your company uses performance-based raises, that makes it harder to expect a raise as a matter of course, and means you need to think through how you add value (monetary and otherwise) to your employer.

 Pre-raise request, practice what you will say so that it comes across with confidence.
 Try to anticipate questions your manager might have.
 Remember, too, to include your future plans in your request versus focusing on what has already happened.
 That way, your employer can see how you will continue to create benefits for the company.

 Past studies indicated that women didn’t ask for raises as often as men, but new research shows that’s not true.